PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-06 07:40:00
+Last updated: 2024-04-06 07:40:33
-Random Quote: I swear on my name.
-And the names of the Ancestors, that I shall walk the way of the Mand'alor and the words of the Creed shall be forever forged in my heart. - Din Djarin
+Random Quote: Jon, did you ever wonder why the men of the Night's Watch take no wives and father no children?
+So they will not love, for love is the bane of honor, the death of duty.  -  Maester Aemon